-- 17XA.(1) Subject to subsection (2) a person who sells or offers for sale, transports for sale or keeps for sale any live or dead wild birds of European origin or any readily recognisable parts or derivatives thereof is guilty of an offence and liable on summary conviction to a fine up to level 5 on the standard scale. - (2) It shall not be an offence for a person to carry out an act specified in subsection (1) if the bird- - (a) is listed in Annex III/1 of the Wild Birds Directive (which is reproduced in Schedule 8 for information purposes); and - (b) has been captured, killed or otherwise acquired in another member State and in accordance with the laws of that member State.
+17XA.(1) Subject to subsection (2) a person who sells or offers for sale, transports for sale or keeps for sale any live or dead wild birds of European origin or any readily recognisable parts or derivatives thereof is guilty of an offence and liable on summary conviction to a fine up to level 5 on the standard scale.

+- (2) It shall not be an offence for a person to carry out an act specified in subsection (1) if the bird- - (a) is listed in Part A of Annex III to the Wild Birds Directive; and - (b) has been captured, killed or otherwise acquired in another member State and in accordance with the laws of that member State. - (3) It shall not be an offence for a person to carry out an act specified in subsection (1) in respect of a wild bird that is listed in Part B of Annex III to the Wild Birds Directive if the Minister makes an order under this subsection to that effect. - (4) An order under subsection (3) may make provision for certain restrictions in the carrying out of the acts specified in subsection (1) and must only relate to birds that have been legally killed or captured or otherwise legally acquired. - (5) Where the Minister proposes to make an order under subsection (3) he must first consult the European Commission in accordance with the procedure set out in Article 6(3) of the Wild Birds Directive.